lachrist/aran/README.md

 Traps are functions of the advice provided by the user.
 All traps are independently optional and they all receive as last argument an integer which is the index of the ESTree node that triggered the trap.
-In this readme, `123` is used as a dummy serial number.
 We categorized traps depending on their insertion mechanism.

 * *Combiners*: replacements for some expression nodes.